Creative Spaces

 FEATURED ARTISTS

-FRANCK DE LAS MERCEDES, CLOD, GUSTAVO FERNANDEZ
+BARRINGTON, CLOD, GUSTAVO FERNANDEZ

 Passionate about color since childhood, Gustavo Fernández sees the world as a kaleidoscope of different shades, shapes, and shared ideals.
 The people he meets, the places he sees, and the experiences he lives become a part of his painter’s palette.
 Born in Venezuela with Cuban roots, Fernandez moved to NYC in the middle of the pandemic to live out his dream of making art in the Big Apple.
 He is inspired by people and stories- the way they intertwine and connect us, create shared experience, and ultimately lead to true empathy.